jacques-lauzeral/odp/docs/Store-Layer-Design-Implementation.md

     await session.run('CREATE INDEX IF NOT EXISTS FOR (n:OperationalRequirement) ON (n.title)');
     await session.run('CREATE INDEX IF NOT EXISTS FOR (n:OperationalChange) ON (n.title)');
     await session.run('CREATE INDEX IF NOT EXISTS FOR (n:Wave) ON (n.year, n.quarter)');
+    // Unique constraint for code field
+    await session.run('CREATE CONSTRAINT IF NOT EXISTS FOR (n:OperationalRequirement) REQUIRE n.code IS UNIQUE');
+    await session.run('CREATE CONSTRAINT IF NOT EXISTS FOR (n:OperationalChange) REQUIRE n.code IS UNIQUE');
   } finally {
     await session.close();
   }